 As you know, *Esther is one of the little girls I mentioned in *Genevieve‘s (who has been adopted since this post was written) post yesterday, as a fellow preschooler at mainstream private school.

 So without further ado, please meet *Esther!

 *Esther is just a stunning beauty.
-She was misdiagnosed with cognitive disabilities, but really had monoplegia, which affected the range of movement in one of her arms, and mild cerebral palsy.
+She was misdiagnosed with a cognitive disability, but really had monoplegia, which affected the range of movement in one of her arms, and mild cerebral palsy.
 She has beautiful, long, curly hair.
-I think *Esther, *Ginger, *Rhoda, and *Rachel (who has also gone home with her new family since this post was written!) just have the most amazing hair texture in the entire world.
+I think *Esther, *Ginger (available for adoption!), *Rhoda, and *Rachel (adopted!) just have the most amazing hair texture in the entire world.
 So dark, silky, and curly!

 *Esther loves to dance, dream, and have fun with her family.
 When you visit her, she will surely want to dance with you right away!
 She is described as a happy, rambunctious, silly girl, and it shows on her smiling face. 🙂

 Birth Date: June 2003